krbrousseau/aws-deploy/README.md

 # Deploying the Instance
 With the config file set up, just run :
 ```
-$ python deploy_elasticsearch.py
+$ python deploy.py
 ```
 The instance will be deployed to AWS based on the settings specified in `config.json`.
+A setup script and multiple config files are uploaded to the instance.
-A setup script is uploaded and executed to install and setup elasticsearch.
+The setup script is executed to install and configure elasticsearch.

+# Resources
+ - lots of Googling
+ - Boto 3 Docs
+ - Elasticsearch docs and discussion posts
+ - NGINX docs
+ - stackoverflow
+ - DigitalOcean Tutorials